eztang00/DisableLocalizedGhostClicking/README.txt

 # DisableLocalizedGhostClicking
 Meant for people with touchscreens which click on their own (due to glitches or broken screen), but only in certain areas of the screen.

+Sorry, I'm starting to think this program isn't very useful.
+The ghost clicks will still deselect the right click menu, making normal computer use difficult.
+I recommend calling your computer's sellers and asking if you have warranty to fix your screen.
+Maybe they can do it for free, but only within a few years of buying your computer.

 My guess is it only works on Windows.